-At publication date, a free ebook version of this title will be available through Luminos, University of California Press’s Open Access publishing program.
-Visit www.luminosoa.org
+A free ebook version of this title is available through Luminos, University of California Press’s Open Access publishing program.
+Visit www.luminosoa.org to learn more.

-overcomes disciplinary fragmentation because it examines the history of Sinhala-language song and poetry in twentieth-century Sri Lanka.
-Garrett Field describes how songwriters and poets modernized song and poetry in response to colonial and post-colonial formations.
+The study of South Asian music falls under the purview of ethnomusicology, whereas that of South Asian literature falls under South Asian studies.
+As a consequence of this academic separation, scholars rarely take notice of connections between South Asian song and poetry.
+Modernizing Composition overcomes this disciplinary fragmentation by examining the history of Sinhala-language song and poetry in twentieth-century Sri Lanka.
+Garrett Field describes how songwriters and poets modernized song and poetry in response to colonial and postcolonial formations.
 The story of this modernization is significant in that it shifts focus from India’s relationship to the West to little-studied connections between Sri Lanka and North India.

 Since first launching in 2015, Luminos has served as one of UC Press’s flagship open access programs.
 Having published more than seventy-five full length scholarly monographs—fully open and available to the public for free— …Read More >